ggonnella/textformats/manuals/Nim_API.md

 `set_unitsize(dd: DatatypeDefinition, n_lines: int)` where `n_lines`
 is larger than 1.

-### Splitted processing
+### Level of decoded processing/yielding

 Definitions at `file` or `section` scope are compound datatypes (`composed_of`, `list_of` or `named_values`), which consist of multiple elements (each in one or multiple lines).

-If the optional boolean parameter `splitted` of `decoded_file` is set to `True`, the values yielded by the iterator are not the entire data in the file section or whole file, but instead the single elements of the compound datatype.

-This is more efficient in the case of large files, since it is not necessary to represent in memory and process the entire file or file section at once.
+The default is to work with the entire file or section at once (`whole` level).
+However, in some cases, when a file is large, it is more appropriate to keep only single elements of the data into memory at once.
+In particular, these can be the single elements of the compound datatype (`element` level) or, in cases these are themselves compound values consisting of multiple lines, down to the decoded value of single lines (`line` level).
+Note that working at line level is not equivalent to having a definition with `line` scope, since the definition of the structure of the file or file section is still used here for the decoding and validation.

+Unfortunately, because of technical limitations (recursive iterators are not allowed), the `decoded_file` iterator can only work at `whole` or `element` level.
+The default is the `whole` level, while the `element` level is selected by setting the boolean parameter `yield_elements`.

+In contrast, all three levels can be selected, if the proc `decode_file` is used, setting the parameter `decoded_processor_level` to `DplWhole` (default), `DplElement` or `DplLine`.
+Further parameters are the processing function (`decoded_processor`), which is applied to each decoded value (at the selected level), and a pointer `decoded_processing_data`, which is passed to the processing function, in order to provide to it access to any further necessary data.
+For scope `line` and `unit` the `decoded_processor_level` parameter is ignored.

 ### Reporting the branch of "one of" used by decoding

 When a `one_of` definition is used for decoding, it is possible to set the decoded value to contain information about which branch was used for the decoding.
-This can be set either setting the key `wrapped` in the datatype definition, or by setting the optional boolean flag `wrapped` of the `decoded_file` iterator.
+This can be set either setting the key `wrapped` in the datatype definition, or by setting it in the DatatypeDefinition object using the `set_wrapped(datatype_definition)` proc.